-[1] Flat Surface for Placing Dart Launcher [2] Gliding Platform Rail [3] Supporting Wheel Figure 4-14 Dimensions of Gliding Platform
+[1] Surface for placing the Dart System [2] Gliding Platform Rail [3] Supporting wheel Figure 4-14 Dimensions of Gliding Platform

 4.2.4 Landing Pad

 The Landing Pad is the initialization zone for Aerial Robots.

 Prior to the start of the match, an Aerial Robot must be placed on a Launching Pad platform, its projection must within the boundaries of the Landing Pad, and it must be connected to an Aerial Safety Rope accordance with guidelines.